Follow Us On Facebook Follow us On Twitter Follow Us On YouTube Follow Us On Flickr

 Meet The Artists

-Bon Operatit! is a vocal trio that includes singers Lauren Mouney Gisclair, Mary Penick Akin, and Jesse Nolan.
+Bon Operatit! is a vocal ensemble that includes singers Lauren Mouney Gisclair, Mary Penick Akin, Joseph Akin, and Jabob Penick.
 We invite you to learn more about each of these artists below.

 Lauren Mouney Gisclair